 Artistic practice: Theatre directing; multimedia and devised performance; sound and installation art; cross-genre writing; dramaturgy.

-I am a researcher, cross-genre writer, and performance-maker working at the intersection of theatre and performance studies, philosophy, and new media.
-My research explores cultural, political, and philosophical aspects of performance (broadly construed) in global contexts through a transnational and feminist lens, with a particular focus on questions of experience and perception, the politics of memory and history, world-making, environmental issues, practices of place-making, and the performance of everyday life in mediated contexts.
+I am a researcher, cross-genre writer, and artist hailing from Romania.
+Drawing on my training in theatre and performance studies, philosophy, and new media, my research explores cultural, political, and philosophical aspects of performance (broadly construed) and media in global contexts through a transnational and feminist lens, with a particular focus on the politics of memory and history, practices of world-making, diasporic experience, environmental issues, and the performance of everyday life and communication in mediated contexts.

 My performance practice spans theatre directing, cross-genre writing, multimedia and devised performance, sound and installation art, and dramaturgy.
 I use a variety of media and methods in my work (performance, sound, video, digital storytelling) in an attempt to find compelling ways to tell & share stories about our complex and complicated times and about histories erased or forgotten in the wake of modernity and colonialism.
 I have directed several of my plays and devised performances both in more conventional and in non-traditional theatre spaces in Romania, Finland, Germany, and in the United States at the Watermill Center (NY), Megapolis Sound Art Festival in Baltimore, the Granoff Center for the Creative Arts and 95 Empire Theatre in Providence (RI).
 I have often collaborated with visual and sound artists to create performances in installation environments (Desiring Simone, The Deaths of Pan, Cabinet of Cynics 2: The Future, Recovering Data Remains: (Re)Working Knowledge).
 Several of my cross-genre performance texts are collected in my forthcoming book, Cosmology of Worlds Apart, which moves between abstraction and sociality to explore and enact aspects of diasporic experience.